UCC Chattel vs Real Estate: Collateral Classification for Trade Finance

 Get a clear, documented path to defensible operations, bankability, and risk containment.

 Educational note: DSCEU provides education and structuring support.
-Engage qualified counsel and tax professionals for jurisdiction-specific legal/tax advice.
+Engage qualified professionals for jurisdiction-specific advice.